 Figure 13 contains the estimation results from Eq.
 4. Similar to our previous findings, we observe ERPT in both directions to be moderate and incomplete.
 However, there are significant differences in the magnitude of pass-through depending on the direction of exchange rate changes, suggesting that pass-through regressions that assume symmetry can mask out important differences in directional responses.
-Examining Figure 13 more closely, the impact of Thai baht depreciations vis-á-vis the exporting country's currency is already stronger by about 0.2 within the first quarter.
+The impact of Thai baht depreciations vis-á-vis the exporting country's currency is stronger by about 0.2 within the first quarter.
 This difference persists even in the medium run.